Question: Is it true that the anchors of large vessels need to be cut if they're stuck?

 We purchased a used 70kg anchor and 120m of good quality, used 14 gauge chain for just under 3000TL (approximately $1500).
 The sailor will never make the same mistake again, so I consider the cost an investment in his future.

 Have you ever had to "cut loose" at sea?
-I'd love to hear your story, comments and feedback.
-Feel free to send me an e-mail to connect.
+We'd love to hear your story, comments and feedback.
+Feel free to send us an e-mail to connect.
 And, if you enjoyed this article, please consider sharing it on social media!